vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 Persistent pain has a way of creeping into all corners of life, eventually affecting everything from your mood to your relationships and identity.
 What you decide to do about it has the potential to lead you to the light at the end of the tunnel, but have you considered that it could just as well be keeping you stumbling around in the dark?

 It usually starts innocently enough.
 A new pain appears in your back, knee, wherever.
 You see your doctor, physical therapist, or chiropractor.
-After screening for "red flags" (signs of cancer, infection, fractures, etc.), they manipulate the area, prescribe you a mild painkiller, or tell you to put some heat on it and rest.
+After screening for red flags (signs of cancer, infection, fractures, etc.), they manipulate the area, prescribe you a mild painkiller, or tell you to put some heat on it and rest.

 But then it gets worse.
 Before you know it, it's time again for your weekly massage, manipulation, infrared, ultrasound, acupuncture, or whatever other therapy you signed up for.
 The pain diminishes for a short while, but it always comes back again (and this time, it's back with a vengeance).
 You may be stressing about an upcoming appointment with a surgeon, all while your ability to do the things that bring you happiness slowly withers away over the months and years.